-The 7-year-old daughter of Mrs. Barnes, of Cleveland, was kidnaped by a woman, supposed to be her mother, the other day, and immediately taken out of the city.
-They were traced to the Union station, but beyond that nothing is known.
-The child has been living with her grandfather, who was appointed her guardian.
-The child is the daughter of the wife of Frank Mc-Gowan, ex-mayor of Trenton, N. J. A warrant was sent out charging Mrs. McGowan with kidnapping.
+The 7-year-old daughter of Mrs.

+Barnes, of Cleveland, was kidnaped by

+a woman, supposed to be her mother,

+the other day, and immediately taken

+out of the city.
+They were traced to

+the Union station, but beyond that

+nothing is known.
+The child has been

+living with her grandfather, who was

+appointed her guardian.
+The child is

+the daughter of the wife of Frank McGowan, ex-mayor of Trenton, N. J. A

+warrant was sent out charging Mrs.

+McGowan with kidnapping.

+Frank D. McGowan, of Trenton, N.

+J., his wife and Mrs. Dr. R. H. Wynn,

+were arrested at Erie, Pa., charged

-Frank D. McGowan, of Trenton, N. J., his wife and Mrs. Dr. R. H. Wynn, were arrested at Erie, Pa., charged with the abduction of S-year-old Edith Beryle Barnes, a daughter of Mrs. McGowan, from Cleveland.
+J., his wife and Mrs. Dr. R. H. Wynn, were arrested at Erie, På., charged with the abduction of 8-year-old Edith Beryle Barnes, a daughter of Mrs. McGowan, from Cleveland.
 A posse of officers met the train.
-The accused were taken before Justice McAnnew and held on charge of abduction.
-When the trio was arrested at the depot McGowan showed a roll of bills to the detectives, but it would not do.
+The accused were taken before Justice McAnrew and held on charge of abduction.
+When the trio was arrested at the depot McGowan showed a roll of bills to the detectives, but it would not do. to the detectives, but it would not do

-Lepers Mingle With American Soldiers.
+Lepars Mingle With American Soldiers.
+There is a leper scare in Manila.
 Through the neglect of the Spanish officials nearly 200 lepers have escaped from confinement.
 For a time this was unknown to the American authorities and the outcasts were allowed to wander at large.
 Orders have been issued that all lepers will be arrested and sent to a small uninhabited island southeast of Luzon.
-On this island the American Government will establish harborage for the lepers of the Phillippines.
-They will be fed and cared for at the expense of the Government.
-As far as can be ascertained about 60 lepers are still at large on the streets and in the suburbs of Manila.
+On this island the American Government will establish harborage for the lepers of the Philip pines.
+They will be fed and cared fo at the expense of the Government.
+A far as can be ascertained about 60 lepers are still at large on the streets and in the suburbs of Manila.

-Eleven Men Killed.
-In the gloom of smoke, sterm and fog that darkened the rails of the Pennsylvania railroad early last Friday morning between Jersey City and Harrison a belated suburban train dashed into a gang of workmen, killing 11 and injuring four.
-The workmen were mostly Italians and Poles.
+Eleven Men Killed. the gloom of smoke, storm as fog that darkened the rails of the fog that darkened the ralls of the Pennsylvania railroad early last Fri-day morning between Jersey City and Harrison a belated suburban train dashed into a gang of workmen, kili-ing 11 and injuring four.
+The work-men were mostly Italians and Poles.
 All the victims lived in Jersey City.